Jeep Grand Cherokee Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-Insurance rates for a Jeep Grand Cherokee also range considerably based on the model year and trim level, your driving record, and policy deductibles and limits.
+Car insurance rates for a Jeep Grand Cherokee also range considerably based on liability limits and deductibles, your driver profile, and the model year and trim level.

-More mature drivers with a clean driving record and high physical damage deductibles may pay as low as $1,300 every 12 months on average, or $108 per month, for full coverage.
-Rates are highest for teenagers, where even without any violations or accidents they can expect to pay upwards of $5,300 a year.
+More mature drivers with no driving violations and higher deductibles could pay as little as $1,300 annually on average, or $108 per month, for full coverage.
+Rates are highest for teenagers, since even excellent drivers will be charged at least $5,300 a year.
 View Rates by Age

-If you have a few points on your driving record or you caused a few accidents, you may be forking out at a minimum $1,700 to $2,300 extra every year, depending on your age.
-Insurance for high-risk drivers is expensive and can cost from 43% to 133% more than the average rate.
+If you have a few points on your driving record or you were responsible for an accident, you could be paying $1,700 to $2,300 extra every year, depending on your age.
+Insurance for high-risk drivers ranges anywhere from 43% to 133% more than average.
 View High Risk Driver Rates

-Your home state also has a big influence on Jeep Grand Cherokee insurance prices.
-A middle-age driver might find rates as low as $1,030 a year in states like New Hampshire, Ohio, and Utah, or at least $1,930 on average in Florida, Michigan, and New York.
+Your home state plays a big part in determining prices for Jeep Grand Cherokee insurance rates.
+A good driver about age 40 could pay as low as $940 a year in states like Iowa, Maine, and Idaho, or as much as $2,040 on average in New York, Louisiana, and Michigan.

 | State | Premium | Compared to U.S. Avg | Percent Difference |